 As time moved on and produce prices were low, the siblings moved on to more permanent occupations focusing mainly on deck construction, landscaping, building various portable agricultural structures and of course, the nursery.

-Big Creek Nursery and Landscape was first established in 2008 as a family business in Cushing, OK.
+Big Creek Nursery and Landscape pictured below was first established in 2008 as a family business in Cushing, OK.

 However, starting a business is rarely without its challenges and Big Creek Nursery was no exception!
 We literally had rough waters ahead.
 Our first challenge was just getting the nursery up and operating with minimal funds.
 We were able to find a couple economical greenhouse frames, buy seeds soil and trays.
 By then we were basically out of money.
 We were planting seeds in our newly constructed greenhouse around the first of January before we had a heat source for our greenhouses.
 We needed around 500,000 BTU minimum to heat our growing spaces.
 Not able to buy propane or any expensive heaters, we turned to our experience with wood heat in our produce greenhouses.
 We had always wanted to build a stove with a water jacket.
 With that concept in mind, we welded a smaller propane tank inside of a larger propane tank to essentially create a pressure neutral, forced air, wood fired boiler.
 Using small pumps and other scrapped items we collected from scrapyards and auctions we were able to put together a system that produced the heat we needed.
 The system utilized heat exchangers in the greenhouses as well as controls that would shut the boiler down or start it back up as needed.
 We got the boiler installed just in time for some colder weather coming in though it was just standing out in the open with no building surrounding it.
 Big Creek's first growing season was then off to a blazing start!
 Needless to say cutting and hauling all that wood was a major task!